learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 require 'bundler/setup'
 Bundler.require(:default, :development)
 ```

+In the example above, we're first requiring `'bundler/setup'`.
+If we don't do this, our app won't know to use bundler to install our gems.
+Without that line, our `Gemfile` becomes pointless.

 **Important:** The two arguments that you are passing into the `.require` method *must be passed in in the correct order, shown above*.
 The test you are trying to pass is testing for order.